davevancauwenberghe/CityMart-Services/README.md

 ## 🤝 Contributing

 Please make sure your code follows the existing style, includes documentation for any new commands, and passes any tests or CI checks before merging.
-See the [CONTRIBUTING](CONTRIBUTING.md) file for details, thanks for helping improve CityMart Services!
+See the [CONTRIBUTING](CONTRIBUTING.md) file for details, thanks for helping improve CityMart Services.

 ## 📄 License